synacker/daggy/README.md

   <b>Daggy - Data Aggregation Utility</b>
 </p>

 **Daggy - Data Aggregation Utilty** - is an IT automation tool.
-It can run terminal commands on local or remote serveres and aggregate their output locally.
+Application that aggregates data via command line from local or ssh connection.

 **Daggy** main goals are simplicity and ease-of-use.
 If you know about yaml/json, bash/powershell and ssh you know how to use Daggy.